lucky-media/guidelines/pages/editor.md

 - [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare)
 - [Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens)

-## Editor Config
+## Fine-Tuned Editor Config
-For the config we use the following setup for almost all our projects:
+Embrace the power of a personalized setup in almost all of our projects with these configurations:

 ```bash
 root = true